 The money you withdraw also doesn’t have an opportunity to benefit from compounding interest, which could stunt your nest egg’s growth.
 And if you separate from your employer before the loan is repaid, the IRS requires you pay the remaining loan balance in full within 60 or 90 days.
 If you don’t repay it in time, the entire amount becomes a taxable distribution subject to income tax and the 10% early withdrawal penalty.

-When Does Taking Money Out of a 401(k) to Pay Debt Make Sense?
+Taking Money Out of a 401(k) Pay Debt: Does It Make Sense?

 To determine whether withdrawing from your 401(k) makes sense, crunch the numbers.
 Compare the interest rate on your debt with the tax penalties you would face.
 High interest rates on significant debt may necessitate drastic measures.
 If you’re considering a 401(k) loan, make sure you have a disciplined financial plan.
 401(k) loans can also be a powerful option for eliminating high-interest debt, but they can still set you back.